 - Cryotherapy – “freezing the scar” with liquid nitrogen.
 Can be used with or without steroid injections.
 Some studies have found more effective steroid treatment when combined with cryotherapy.

 - Laser treatment – Has been shown to improve scar appearance and reduce scar symptoms such as pain and itching.
-Pulsed-dye laser appears to be the most promising laser for treatment of hypertrophic scar.
+Pulsed-dye laser appears to be the most promising laser for the treatment of hypertrophic scar.

 - Dermabrasion – mechanical removal of the top layers of scar, results in modest scar improvement

 - Surgical scar revision – surgical scar revision is most effective when there is a specific reason that the scar healed poorly in the first place such as wound separation, infection or tension.
-Generally wait at least 6-12 months after initial injury or surgery.
+Generally, wait at least 6-12 months after initial injury or surgery.